Most serious golf enthusiasts have some knowledge, if not in name only, of the stack and tilt golf swing.

 Do Pros Use Stack and Tilt?

-The biggest names that initially used some of the Stack and Tilt methods were Mike Weir, Grant Waite, and Aaron Baddeley.
+The biggest names that initially used some of the Stack and Tilt golf swing were Mike Weir, Grant Waite, and Aaron Baddeley.

 While all the components might not be seen in any tour player, professional golfer Charlie Wi’s swing comes closest to the full Stack and Tilt approach.